Trademark law of Oman: Definition of a Trademark

-Article one of the Industrial Property Law states that a mark is any mark capable of graphical representation in a definite manner and capable of distinguishing the goods and services offered by an establishment with those of offered by another.
+Article one of the Industrial Property Law states that a mark is any mark capable of graphical representation in a definite manner and capable of distinguishing the goods and services offered by an establishment from those of offered by another.
 The law explicitly provides that the mark may be made up of words, drawings, letters, colors, collections of colors, numbers, product shape or the shape of its content, geographical indications, sounds, scents, flavors, and slogans if not long enough to be protected by copyright.

 Requirements for Registration

 A mark has to be capable of distinguishing the goods and services it is applied to from those made by another establishment.
 Marks which are incapable of being distinguished will not be registered.
 If the attribute that makes the mark distinguishable is an attribute derived from the normal formation of the good (such as its smell or taste), that attribute will not be sufficient for satisfying this requirement.
-However, the court may decide that a mark has acquired a secondary meaning sufficient in making the mark capable of distinguishing the goods or service through the continuous use of that mark in the market.
+However, the court may decide that a mark has acquired a secondary meaning sufficient to make the mark capable of distinguishing the goods or services through the continuous use of that mark in the market.
 Words which are commonly used by the public to refer to the type of good or service, and words of a technical nature used to describe the good or service, cannot satisfy the requirement for a mark to be capable of distinguishing the good or service from those of another establishment.